lordmulder/MSleep/README.md

    --reset  unset the "archive" bit *after* a file change was detected --quiet  do *not* print the file name that changed to standard output --debug  turn *on* additional diagnostic output (for testing only!)

+Exit status:
+   0 - File change was detected
+   1 - Failed with error
+   2 - Interrupted by user

 Remarks:
    The operating system sets the "archive" bit whenever a file is changed.